chebfun/chebsite/docs/functions/chebfun2/contourf.md

 ---
-title: """contourf"""
+title: "contourf"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """contourf"""
+function_name: "contourf"
-snippet: """Filled contour plot of a CHEBFUN2."""
+snippet: "Filled contour plot of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CONTOURF   Filled contour plot of a CHEBFUN2.
+<pre class="help-text"> CONTOURF   Filled contour plot of a CHEBFUN2.
     CONTOURF(...) is the same as CONTOUR(...) except that the areas between contours are filled with colors according to the Z-value for each level.
     Contour regions with data values at or above a given level are filled with